Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Blank out inside/outside of a segment in a volume or create a binary mask.
 Result can be saved into a new volume or overwrite the input volume.
 This is useful for removing irrelevant details from an image (for example remove patient table; or crop the volume to arbitrary shape for volume rendering) or create masks for image processing operations (such as registration or intensity correction).

+- `Operation`:
-- Fill inside: set all voxels of the selected volume to the specified value inside the selected segment
+  - `Fill inside`: set all voxels of the selected volume to the specified `Fill value` inside the selected segment
-- Fill outside: set all voxels of the selected volume to the specified value outside the selected segment
+  - `Fill outside`: set all voxels of the selected volume to the specified `Fill value` outside the selected segment
-- Fill inside and outside: create a binary labelmap volume as output.
+  - `Fill inside and outside`: create a binary labelmap volume as output, filled with `Outside fill value` and `Intside fill value`.
 Most image processing operations require background (outside, ignored) region to be filled with 0 value.
+- `Soft edge`: if set to >0 then transition between the inside/outside the mask is gradual.
+The value specifies the standard deviation of the Gaussian blurring function.
+Larger value results in softer transition.
+- `Input volume`: voxels of this volume will be used as input for the masking.
+Geometry and voxel type of the output volume will be the same as this volume's.
+- `Output volume`: this volume will store the result of the masking.
+While it can be the same as the input volume, generally it is better to use a different output volume, because then the options can be adjusted and mask can be recomputed multiple times.

 ## Tips